Free voice over: it's possible, but is it cost-effective?

 'Free voice over': one of the most searched keywords related to our trade on Google.
 And why not?
 After all, we all love free stuff, right?

-The problem is that there's no such thing as a free lunch.
-Take a look at Google search results for 'free voice over'.
+The problem is that nothing is free.
+Look at the Google search results for free voice over.
 You'll find links to sites that offer computer-generated voices free of charge.
 You'll also find amateurs willing to provide you with a recording for next to nothing.
 In both cases, the result will be mediocre, but after all, it's free, or almost!

 Because if one element of a film is poor, the whole film is poor, and we're all the same: we associate a brand or a product with its communication.
 If the communication is bad or cheap, we can't help but believe that the brand or product is too.
 So it's money down the drain.

-It's the difference between expenditure and investment.
-As I say on my page Voice Over Rates, an investment of 10 that yields 1 is a bad investment; it's an expense.
-An investment of 100 that yields 10,000 is a good investment.
+This is the difference between expenditure and investment.
+As I say on the page where I publish my voice over rates, an investment of 10 that yields a return of 1 is a bad investment; it's an expense.
+An investment of 100 that yields a return of 10,000 is a good investment.
+That's common sense.

 Artificial intelligence: free voice over at last?